ShahedSabab/License-number-extraction-YOLOV4/README.md

 # License-plate-extraction-YOLOV4
 The objective is to develop a custom object detection model.

-The YOLOV4 model is pretrained with MS coco dataset.
+The original YOLOV4 model is pretrained with MS coco dataset.
 The model can detect objects in real-time.
 <img src="detectedRaw.gif" width="100%">

 # Performance with custom data: